 7. Have Snacks That Travel.

 Another way to prepare for temptation is to have your own South Beach Diet snacks and bars handy when fresh veggies and grilled chicken just aren’t available.
 Keep a Dark Chocolate Nut Bar in your purse—more than 663 dieters gave it a five-star rating.
 It has 130 calories, four grams of dietary fiber, and five grams of protein.
 Our Nacho Puffs are perfect for your office and can satisfy any salty craving you have.
 Crunchy, cheesy puffs with a whopping 17 grams of protein and only two grams of net carbs?
 Yes please!

 8. Eat Your Veggies.

-One of the biggest adjustments for a successful first week on South Beach is adding in least five servings of non-starchy vegetables a day (keto-friendly followers, you get three!).
+One of the biggest adjustments for a successful first week on South Beach is adding in at least three servings of non-starchy vegetables a day.
 Popular non-starchy veggies include cauliflower, spinach, broccoli, cucumber and tomatoes.
-Here are a few tips for sneaking those veggies in: At breakfast, make a farmers’ omelet or blend up a South Beach Diet Keto Friendly Shake with a handful of spinach.
+Here are a few tips for sneaking those veggies in: At breakfast, make a farmers’ omelet or blend up a South Beach Diet Keto-Friendly Shake with a handful of spinach.
 At lunch, have a salad as your main course or a side salad with your South Beach meal.
 At dinner, rice cauliflower or roast spaghetti squash and serve your salmon or stir-fry on top.
 Between meals, snack on grape tomatoes and pre-cut peppers, celery and cucumber.

 9. Ask for Support.